Andrew Holding at Cancer Reserch UK Cambridge

-Andrew has worked on many science outreach and public engagement projects including founding and organising Skeptics in the Pub in Cambridge, which holds monthly talks by various speakers with the aim of highlighting the application of critical thinking and scientific method.
+Andrew has worked on many science outreach and public engagement projects including founding, and for many years organising, Skeptics in the Pub in Cambridge, which holds monthly talks by various speakers with the aim of highlighting the application of critical thinking and scientific method.
 Notable speakers include popular non-fiction author Simon Singh, statistician David Spiegelhalter and historian Christopher Andrew.

-His public engagement work has been supported by several organisation including the MRC; an hed was successful in his application for a Catalyst Award from UnLtd and the HEFCE for Social Entrepreneurship to help fund his work.
+His public engagement work has been supported by several organisations including the MRC; and he was successful in his application for a Catalyst Award from UnLtd and the HEFCE for Social Entrepreneurship to help fund his work.
 His project received further funding from a Wellcome Trust People Award to produce a range of podcasts that support his events.

 Andrew has built on this experience and now provides support and training for national and international events, previously working with organisations including FameLab, Gravity Fields Festival, British Science Festival and the Alan Turing Institute.